 - 7. The county should identify priorities for fish and wildlife habitat protection/acquisition and other remedial actions necessary to maintain or restore the riparian or important upland habitat.
-Consider giving highest priority for habitat protection/acquisition to the following: - a. streams/riparian areas with sensitive fish or wildlife species in watersheds with existing or planned levels of development that threaten fish and wildlife survival;

-- b. streams/riparian areas that support significant numbers of anadromous or sensitive native resident fish in drainages with moderate levels of development which, based on best available science, have potential to be maintained or restored if prompt action is taken; - c. streams/riparian areas largely in a natural condition that support the county's largest or most sensitive populations of Chinook, coho or chum salmon, steelhead, cutthroat trout or other native fish, particularly if they are listed as endangered or threatened species; and - d. streams/riparian areas that support sensitive populations of priority wildlife species or significantly affect shellfish beds subject to harvest restrictions or closures. - 8.
-The county should provide for removal of existing "man-made" barriers to anadromous fish migration in streams (e.g., impassible culverts) and prohibit installation of new barriers. - 9.
+Consider giving highest priority for habitat protection/acquisition to the following: - a. streams/riparian areas with sensitive fish or wildlife species in watersheds with existing or planned levels of development that threaten fish and wildlife survival; - b. streams/riparian areas that support significant numbers of anadromous or sensitive native resident fish in drainages with moderate levels of development which, based on best available science, have potential to be maintained or restored if prompt action is taken; - c. streams/riparian areas largely in a natural condition that support the county's largest or most sensitive populations of Chinook, coho or chum salmon, steelhead, cutthroat trout or other native fish, particularly if they are listed as endangered or threatened species; and - d. streams/riparian areas that support sensitive populations of priority wildlife species or significantly affect shellfish beds subject to harvest restrictions or closures.

+- 8. The county should provide for removal of existing "man-made" barriers to anadromous fish migration in streams (e.g., impassible culverts) and prohibit installation of new barriers. - 9.
 The county should preserve adequate water quantity and quality for fish migration, spawning, incubation and rearing, including peak and summer flow levels, dissolved oxygen and chemical content, sediment load, and temperature. - 10.
 The county should maintain and improve surface water quality, consistent with the Clean Water Act, such that pollution does not imperil public health or the survival of fish, shellfish, or other aquatic life or prevent the harvest of shellfish.
-Surface waters within the drainage basins of Geological Sensitive Areas, and areas of significant recreational or commercial shellfish harvesting should be maintained or restored to the highest quality possible. - 11.
+Surface waters within the drainage basins of Geologically Sensitive Areas, and areas of significant recreational or commercial shellfish harvesting should be maintained or restored to the highest quality possible. - 11.
 The county should prohibit uses and activities that degrade lakes, streams and shellfish beds or result in the loss of the natural functions of waterbodies, wetlands, and groundwater aquifers. - 12.
 The county should require that sewage treatment plant owners explore opportunities for the beneficial use of treated wastewater before any new point discharges are authorized. - 13.
 The county should prohibit any new wastewater discharges, including those from sewage treatment plants, into waters where shellfish are harvested, if the discharges would significantly harm the shellfish or their harvest potential. - 14.
-The county should cooperate with adjoining jurisdictions to develop complementary regulations pertaining to streams, fish, wildlife, plant habitats, and other Critical Areas that span jurisdictional boundaries. - 15.
-The county should prevent development and activities in streams, riparian areas, wetlands, other protected wildlife habitats and any associated buffers that would damage their functions, except to the minimum extent necessary when there is no reasonable alternative for accommodating an essential use (e.g., an essential road or utility crossing).

-16. The county should encourage stream and wetland restoration activities consistent with best available science through partnerships between the county, conservation district, other agencies, and landowners.
+To the extent that resources permit, the county should implement the relevant portions of the adopted Thurston County Flood Hazard Mitigation Plan and Hazards Mitigation Plan for the Thurston Region. - 15.
+The county should prevent development and activities in streams, riparian areas, wetlands, other protected wildlife habitats and any associated buffers that would damage their functions, except to the minimum extent necessary when there is no reasonable alternative for accommodating an essential use (e.g., an essential road or utility crossing). - 16.
+The county should encourage stream and wetland restoration activities consistent with best available science through partnerships between the county, conservation district, other agencies, and landowners.
 Provide incentives for landowners to retain, enhance, or restore important wildlife habitat such as reduced permit fees, expedited permit review, and reduction in property taxes.